$\tau$-invariants for knots in rational homology spheres: Knot Floer homology for rationally null-homologous knots

-\end{small}defines the isomorphism. \end{proof} For knots in rational homology spheres, we can improve this to a statement about absolute $\s$-structures.
-In particular, it remains to show how this map respects the filtration defined by the Alexander grading.
+\end{small}defines the isomorphism and the proof is the same as the proof given in \cite[Theorem 7.1]{OS-knotinvariants}. \end{proof} For knots in rational homology spheres, we will improve this to a statement about filtered complexes.
+To do so, it remains to show how the connected sum operation effects the filtration defined by the Alexander grading.

-Note that if $K_1$ has order $q_1$ and $K_2$ has order $q_2$, their connected sum will have order $\lcm(q_1,q_2)$ in $Y_1\#Y_2$.
+If $K_1$ has order $q_1$ and $K_2$ has order $q_2$, their connected sum has order $\lcm(q_1,q_2)$ in $Y_1\#Y_2$.
 Following Calegari and Gordon \cite{Calegari-Gordon}, given connected rational Seifert surfaces $F_1$ and $F_2$, we can construct a rational Seifert surface $F$ for $K_1\#K_2$ by taking $q_1$ copies of $F_2$ and $q_2$ copies of $F_1$ and taking their boundary connected sum along $q_1q_2$ arcs.
-Note that $F$ has Euler characteristic
+The resulting surface $F$ has Euler characteristic